hamed-deriv/flutter_team_coding_conventions/README.md

 ## Formatting

-change your code to make it more formatter-friendly, The formatter does the best it can with whatever code you throw at it, but it can’t work miracles.
+Change your code to make it more formatter-friendly, The formatter does the best it can with whatever code you throw at it, but it can’t work miracles.
 If your code has particularly long identifiers, deeply nested expressions, a mixture of different kinds of operators, etc. the formatted output may still be hard to read.

+When that happens, reorganize or simplify your code.
+Consider shortening a local variable name or hoisting out an expression into a new local variable.
+In other words, make the same kinds of modifications that you’d make if you were formatting the code by hand and trying to make it more readable.
+Think of `dart format` as a partnership where you work together, sometimes iteratively, to produce beautiful code.

-- avoid lines longer than 80 characters.
+- Avoid lines longer than 80 characters.
-- use curly braces for all flow control statements.
+- Use curly braces for all flow control statements.

 ```dart
 Good: